New product Cash-In Box.iQ for self-service cash collection of retailers

-Lowering the risks relating to cash gap.
-The collected revenue is instantly deposited onto the corporate account and can be used to cover rent, employee wages, supplier expenses etc.
+- Lowering the risks relating to the cash gap.
+The collected revenue is instantly deposited onto the corporate account and can be used to cover rent, employee wages, supplier expenses, etc.

-Responsibility.
+- Responsibility.
 After depositing, the enterprise is no longer accountable for the cash, as it becomes the responsibility of CIT services.
-There is no longer a need to insure cash funds or excessively invest in back-office security.
+There is no longer a need to ensure cash funds or excessively invest in back-office security.

 Cash-in-transit services are interested in implementing such solutions to optimize expenses and risks.
-Their staff are able to work on individual schedules and no longer dependent on coordinating their time of arrival and do not waste time while documentation is prepared by trade and service enterprises.
+Their staff can work on individual schedules and no longer depend on coordinating their arrival time and not wasting time while documentation is prepared by trade and service enterprises.

 The device and the encashment monitoring software package are available to our clients in Azerbaijan, Georgia, Uzbekistan, Kyrgyzstan, and other countries.

 Learn more about the fractures of integrated ADMs on the solution website.
-If you are interested in the product and the prospects of its deployment, please contact BS/2 sales representatives for further information.
+If you are interested in the product and its deployment prospects, please contact BS/2 sales representatives for further information.